vacp2p/rfc/content/docs/rfcs/14/README.md

 This field holds the Unix epoch time in nanoseconds.
 Omitting it means the timestamp is unspecified.

+The `ephemeral` field MAY be set to signify the transient nature of the message.
+If the message should be stored by the [store protocol](/spec/13), then this field MUST be set to `false`, which is equivalent to omitting the field.
+If the message should not be stored by the [store protocol](/spec/13), then this field MUST be set to `true`.

+See [13/WAKU2-STORE](/spec/13) for more details.

 ## Payloads

 Payloads are implemented using [protocol buffers v3](https://developers.google.com/protocol-buffers/).